5 Ways to Prepare to Meet Your S.O.’s Parents

 4. Discuss potentially uncomfortable questions with your partner.
 Parents and family members love to ask couples uncomfortable questions—they’re going to want to know when you’re tying the knot, having kids, and buying a house.
 You and your S.O. don’t necessarily need to make these big decisions before the holiday, but it’s a good idea to have a game plan for answering them.
 That way, neither of you will be surprised.

 5. Bring something!
 Debating whether or not to bring a gift for the hosts?
 Do it!
 It’s a great way to show your gratitude (and it’ll make for an excellent first impression).
-Just ask your partner for a little guidance on this one: You don’t want to bring a bottle of wine if nobody in the family drinks or a pumpkin pie if they always eat grandma’s homemade one.
+Just ask your partner for a little guidance on this one: You don’t want to bring a bottle of wine if nobody in the family drinks or an apple pie if they always eat grandma’s homemade one.

 It may sound simple, but don’t forget it: Be yourself.
 Your partner loves you for you, and they want their family to see the real you.
 Relax and enjoy the holiday!